 - Pre-cook and freeze meals, so you don’t have to cook as often.
 This is great for days when you’re really tired.

 For many women, pregnancy symptoms start to settle down in the second trimester.
-You might find you're experiencing morning sickness less and your mood and energy levels are lifting back up.
+You might find you’re experiencing morning sickness less and your mood and energy levels are improving.